guertinlab/Nascent_RNA_Methods/README.md

 # Nature of PRO-seq experiments

+I need to first pass this...
 We describe analysis of paired end libraries with unique molecular identifiers, which allow for calculations of RNA fragment length and library complexity.

 # One time software installations, downloads, and processing steps

-Many processes, downloads, and software installations are reused in analyses.
-Although we refer to these as "one-time" steps, annotations are often updated and newer software versions are released.
+Many processes, downloads, and software installations are reused throughout the analyses.
+Although we refer to these as "one-time" steps, users should periodically check for updated annotations and new software releases.

 ## Dependencies, software, and scripts